 If your female dog looks particularly damp around the head and neck and it hasn’t been raining, she may have been wooed by a male dog.
-Dogs are highly intelligent, social creatures and “wooing” is another way of describing their canine seduction techniques.
-Believe it or not, in the dog world wooing involves a lot of licking of the fur!
+Dogs are smart social creatures, and “wooing” is another way of describing their canine seduction techniques.
+Believe it or not, in the dog world wooing involves a lot of fur licking!
 They may also nibble each other’s ears and nuzzle each other affectionately, like flirting behaviors in humans.
 To humans, the dogs may look like they are in love!
 (Are they?)

-The male dog also tends to spend a lot of time sniffing the female’s vulva and anus and will follow her around before mating.
+The male dog also spends much time sniffing the female’s vulva and anus and will follow her around before mating.
 He may make a few failed attempts at mounting the female dog from behind before the final big event.
 If you witnessed your dog engaging in this behavior, followed by any of the signs listed here, there is a strong possibility both dogs have just mated.

 After a mating session, your female dog may have a particularly strong smell around her vulva.
 This scent will be different from the scent she has during her heat cycle.
 If your dam smells odd and she has been around an unneutered male dog in the last few minutes, she may have mated!
 If you are worried, seek advice from a vet who can advise you on the next steps.

 Male’s penis still very erect

 It may take some time for a dog’s erect penis to become flatulent and return inside its sheath after he has mated.
-The amount of time it takes for this to happen varies depending on the individual dog, but it is usually minutes.
+The time it takes for this to happen varies depending on the dog, but it is usually minutes.
 Dogs get aroused for many reasons that are not always linked to sex.
-Neutered dogs may still get random erections even though their desire to mate is significantly lower than that of intact male dogs.
+Neutered dogs may still get random erections even though their desire to mate is significantly lower than intact male dogs.